dbrun3/snake-go/README.md

 ### A slither.io inspired game for the terminal

 This is game I started writing to learn Go for a new job, as well as learn some Github Actions for CI/CD and other things.
-It was inspired by slither.io in in hindsight should have probably been named slither.go...
+It was inspired by slither.io and in hindsight should have probably been named slither.go...

 By default the game is in client mode, where you will be prompted to connect to a